Posted: 02/10/20 | February 10th, 2020

 You’ll leave Tajikistan feeling better than when you arrived.
 So don’t let the inaccurate rumors of costly travel deter you.
 Not only is Tajikistan possible on a budget, it’s better that way.

-Paul McDougal is a professional writer from the United Kigdom.
+Paul McDougal is a professional writer from the United Kingdom.
 He loves hiking, laughing, and getting himself into strange situations.
-He currently lives in Vietnam.
-You can find his website and more of his stories here and follow his Instagram here for photography and scenes from the road.
+He currently lives in Serbia.
+You can find his website and more of his stories here.

 Book Your Trip: Logistical Tips and Tricks